-The State Agency Implemented the National FBI Criminal History Fingerprint Check
+The National FBI Criminal History Fingerprint Check Was Implemented

-According to Federal regulations, States are required to conduct an FBI criminal history fingerprint check using Next Generation Identification4 for childcare staff members or prospective staff members (45 CFR § 98.43(b)(1)).
+According to Federal regulations, States are required to conduct an FBI criminal history fingerprint check using Next Generation Identification for childcare staff members or prospective staff members (45 CFR § 98.43(b)(1)).

-As of March 2, 2018, the State agency had implemented the FBI criminal history background check.
+As of March 1, 2018, the State agency had implemented the FBI criminal history background check.